 The PIM #1 presentation covered baseline conditions, including traffic, crash data, road surface conditions, functional classification, transit service, vision, goals, and objectives.
+The PIM #2 presentation covered a review of the draft MTP and report recommendations.
 Attendees were directed to provide comments verbally, through a printed comments sheet, via email, and the website.

-After each of the three PIM #1 formal presentations were completed, members of the public joined staff for informal open house meeting format discussion.
+After each of the three PIM #1 and PIM #2 formal presentations were completed, members of the public joined staff for informal open house meeting format discussion.